jamstack/jamstack.org/README.md

 ## Usage

-Be sure that you have the latest node, npm and [Hugo](https://gohugo.io/) installed.
+Be sure that you have the latest node, yarn, and [Hugo](https://gohugo.io/) installed.
 If you need to install hugo, run:

 ```bash
 brew install hugo